Masstronaut/AlJeEngine/README.md

 The engine is intentionally very simple and lacks many features necessary for a production engine.
 This is to retain as much clarity as possible, while still providing a functional engine.

-All files are copyright (C) Allan Deutsch.
+All files are copyright (C) Allan Deutsch and Jeffrey Uong.
 All rights reserved.
 You are free to use and modify them for academic purposes only.